briancheng195/Development-of-Tele-Operated-Robotic-Arm-and-Haptic-Feedback-Glove/README.md

 # Electronics Design for Pneumatic System of Haptic Feedback Glove
 <img width="500" alt="image" src="https://github.com/briancheng195/Development-of-Tele-Operated-Robotic-Arm-and-Haptic-Feedback-Glove/assets/122734373/2d19b5af-f786-4ca2-b44c-6a95ca2d3d78">

-# Summary
-- User is able to feel the force exerted on the finger sensors of the robotic hand when wearing the haptic feedback glove
-- When greater pressure is exerted on the finger sensors, the air sacs in the glove inflate largely which emulates greater touch sensations for the user
-- When less pressure is exerted on the finger sensors, the air sacs in the glove inflate less which emulates less touch sensations for the user
-- When no pressure is exerted on the finger sensors, the air sacs in the glove deflate and the user would not feel any touch sensations

 # Mechanical and Electrical Designs for Robotic Hand with Finger Sensors
 <img width="500" alt="image" src="https://github.com/briancheng195/Development-of-Tele-Operated-Robotic-Arm-and-Haptic-Feedback-Glove/assets/122734373/286886a4-6135-44a5-bce3-c8892cd3a341">
 <img width="500" alt="image" src="https://github.com/briancheng195/Development-of-Tele-Operated-Robotic-Arm-and-Haptic-Feedback-Glove/assets/122734373/cd91ba12-77e5-4bfe-bdeb-40a3d6b59b8e">